AIH-SGML/BayesRVAT/notebooks/README.md

 6. **Visualization**:  Violin plot of posterior weight distributions for `plof`, `missense`, and `other1` annotations.

 ## Example with Provided Data
-To illustrate data formats and model behavior, the tutorial uses APOB as an example gene.
-Variants, annotations, and allele frequencies are simulated and shipped with the repository.
+To illustrate data formats and model behavior, the tutorial uses simulated APOB genotypes, with empirical annotations and allele frequencies.